RoB8080/my-vue-preset/README.md

 ## Features
 - TypeScript and Decorators for Vue, Vue Router and Vuex (optional).
-- Unified style for the whole project which uses SCSS variables.
+- Consistent style for the whole project which uses SCSS variables.
 - Optional localization module (vue-i18n).
 - Optional Element UI.